newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/electrologist-office-license.md

 - Affidavit signed in front of a public notary
 - Applicable fees paid

-Contact the Electrologists Advisory Committee for an Electrologists Office Premise Application
+Contact the Electrologists Advisory Committee for an Electrologist Office Premise Application

 :::callout{ showHeader="true" headerText="What if I don't get this license?" showIcon="false" calloutType="conditional" }
 You can't offer electrolysis services or operate an electrologist's office in New Jersey, and you may be subject to significant fines and legal penalties.